iris-hep/analysis-grand-challenge/workshops/agctools2022/statistical-inference/README.md

 ### Visualization

 To compute the exclusion contours formed from the results of the pyhf + funcX run, execute the `plot-contour.ipynb` notebook which uses the `results.json` file generated to then compute and visualize the contours.
+(A `results.json` has been included in the repository for example purposes for the workshop today.)

 #### Install `exclusion` library